adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v1/productlist/README.md

 The following configuration properties are used:

 1. `./showTitle` - controls the visibility of the product category title
+2. `./showImage` - controls the visibility of the product category image

 ### Edit Dialog Properties